 At Savi, we track shipments and products through the supply chain.
 We take data from sensors, telematics, GPS, RFID, AIS, mobile apps, EDI, weather, and traffic to track exact shipment locations.
 For fun, we decided to take a look at the locations that truckers frequently stop for lunch.
-We have provided the specific latitude and longitude for each truck stop below.
+We grabbed the specific latitude and longitude for each truck stop below.

 How do we know this?